joacorapela/gcnuBridging2023/probability/lectures/2_foundations/notes/notes.md

     - mention the proof by Cantor that the real numbers are not countable

 # 7.1.1 Axioms of probability theory
-- events in countable and uncountable sample spaces (hint abou sigma algebras)
+- events in countable and uncountable sample spaces (hint about sigma algebras)
 - probability measure
     - three axioms
         - explain what an infinite union means